157239n/Sudoku/README.md

 0 5 4 0 0 8 6 7 2
 ```

 Pretty simple.
-"0" for blank, positive number for the values we are sure about (i.e colored black) and negative numbers for values we aren't sure about (i.e colored blue).
+"0" for blank, positive numbers for the values we are sure about (i.e colored black) and negative numbers for values we aren't sure about (i.e colored blue).

 Please note that currently, it does not detect illegal states.
 The only time when it detects them is when you have completed a row, column or square and it flashes green.
 If if does not flash when you have completed them then the board is in an illegal state.